UP TO 60% OFF BLACK FRIDAY SALE!

 Radiator Colours

-If you’re radiator is purely there to provide heat and it’s going to be hidden then the colour won’t matter too much.
-If, on the other hand, your radiator is going to be a stylish feature of the room then colour may just be as important as the heat that it produces.
+If your radiator is purely there to provide heat and it’s going to be hidden, then the colour won’t matter too much.
+If, on the other hand, your radiator is going to be a stylish feature of the room, then colour may just be as important as the heat that it produces.

-Colour me a purist, but I’m a huge fan of a classic white radiator.
-Sometimes though, a coloured radiator can really transform the room’s characteristics.
-When it comes to showcasing your personality - each individual item, including your radiator, should tie in with the rest of your decor.
-It doesn’t necessarily have to be the same colour, as a contrasting colour scheme can work just as well; if not sometimes even better!
+Call me a purist, but I’m a huge fan of a classic white radiator.
+Sometimes, though, a coloured radiator can really transform the room’s characteristics.
+When it comes to showcasing your personality, each individual item, including your radiator, should tie in with the rest of your décor.
+It doesn’t necessarily have to be the same colour, as a contrasting colour scheme can work just as well, if not sometimes even better!

-If you’d like to know what is the best colour for a radiator then it’s best to look at the colour scheme of the room that it will be put in.
-Monochrome themes will look great with white radiators, anthracite radiators (also know as grey radiators), black radiators and even mirror finish radiators such as aluminium and chrome radiators.
+If you’d like to know what he best colour for a radiator is, then it’s best to look at the colour scheme of the room that it will be put in.
+Monochrome themes will look great with white radiators, anthracite radiators (also known as grey radiators), black radiators and even mirror-finish radiators such as aluminium and chrome radiators.

-Blue radiators, like the one pictured above, and other colours work well in bathrooms which share that colour scheme.
+Blue radiators, like the one pictured above, and other colours work well in bathrooms that share that colour scheme.

 Radiator Valves

 Most radiators require radiator valves.
-So, when you’re buying a new radiator it’s useful to check if it comes with or without valves.
+So, when you’re buying a new radiator, it’s useful to check if it comes with or without valves.
 Most radiators won’t come with radiator valves, but this just means that you can choose the best valves for your radiator.
-Once you’ve got the correct valves for you’re radiator, all thats left to do is fit them!
+Once you’ve got the correct valves for your radiator, all that's left to do is fit them!